 Planning to divorce

-I have a dilemma and maybe also a halachic question - my husband and I are living in the same house but separate lives at this time in our lives for we are waiting until after our daughter gets married to officially go our own ways.
-I would like to know if in such a case I would be obligated to tell him whether I am niddah or even go to the mikvah if I have no intention to ever have relations with him again
+I have a dilemma and maybe also a halachic question – my husband and I are living in the same house but separate lives at this time in our lives.
+We are waiting until after our daughter gets married to officially go our own ways.
+I would like to know if in such a case I would be obligated to tell him whether I am niddah or even go to the mikvah if I have no intention to ever have relations with him again.

 We are sorry to hear of your marital situation.